ooker777/docs-1/docs/Advanced/customization.md

 > The file `filename` will be renamed to `index`[^1] and the folder will be named `filename`.
 > The folder note creation is also supported if you don't use a front matter key to rename the file.

-Folder note is also supported by the Obsidian Path, and you can use the [alx-folder-note plugin](https://github.com/aidenlx/alx-folder-note) to help you. [[Github Publisher/index|Github Publisher]] will support both inside and outside methods, alongside the `index` methods.
+Folder note is also supported by the Obsidian Path, and you can use the [alx-folder-note plugin](https://github.com/aidenlx/alx-folder-note) to help you. [[Plugin/index]] will support both inside and outside methods, alongside the `index` methods.

 > [!warning] Folder note is not supported in the `fixed folder` methods.